-A company’s market capitalization, or market cap, provides a good measure of its size and can tell you a lot of important information that can help you build a diversified portfolio.
+A company’s market capitalization, or market cap, provides a good measure of its value and can be used to build a diversified portfolio.

-It represents the value of the total number of outstanding shares.
+Market cap represents the value of the total number of outstanding shares.
 It’s an important figure to consider when comparing similar companies or considering future growth expectations.
 Here’s a closer look at this metric.

 To figure out a company’s market cap, all you need to do is multiply the number of outstanding shares by the current price per share.
 If a company has 10 million outstanding shares of stock selling for $30 per share, the company’s market cap is $300 million.

 Share prices fluctuate constantly, and as a result, so does market cap.
 You should be able to find the number of outstanding shares listed on a company’s balance sheet, where it’s referred to as “capital stock.”
 Companies update this number on their quarterly filings with the Securities and Exchange Commission (SEC).

 In some cases, market cap can change if the number of stocks increases or decreases.
 For example, a company may issue new stock or even buy some back.
 When a company issues shares, the stock price may dip as investors worry about dilution.

 Stock splits do not increase market share, because the price of the stock is also split proportionally.
 Changes to the number of shares are relatively rare, however.
 More commonly, investors will notice that changes in share price have the most frequent impact on changing market cap.